bimalabs/skeleton/README.md

     - filter:gorm # `bima:listener:` prefix is reserved by skeleton
 ```

-Now, you can rerun using `task run` and try `/api/v1/todos?fields=task&values=xxx` and then the result like below
+Now, you can rerun using `bima run` and try `/api/v1/todos?fields=task&values=xxx` and then the result like below

 ![After Filter](assets/filter-applied.png)